lumeland/blog/posts/lume-2.md

 export default site;
 ```

-Because dev mode is calculated before the instantiation, if we want to configure
+Because dev mode is calculated in the instantiation, if we want to instantiate
-Lume differently depending on whether we are in dev mode or not, we have to hack
+Lume differently depending on whether we are in dev mode or not, we have to
-this detection like this:
+detect the flag manually:

 ```ts
 import lume from "lume/mod.ts";